Israel strikes Gaza after its soldiers come under fire

 "Hamas chose to escalate the security situation — and will bear the consequences for its actions," the IDF said in a statement.

-The Palestinian Health Ministry told NBC News that three Palestinians had been killed by Israeli tanks.
+The Palestinian Health Ministry told NBC News that three Palestinians were killed by Israeli airstrikes and another was killed by sniper fire at the border fence.
+And at least 20 protesters were wounded, the ministry said.

 The strikes raised fears of a wider conflict in the region.
 The United Nations pleaded with all sides to "step back from the brink" of war.